Separate schools for pupils with certain types of disadvantages

 Schools at medical facilities

 Separate education also includes nursery and basic schools at medical facilities, which are designed for ill pupils in medical facilities and who are taught in these schools if their health condition allows it.
-To be admitted to these schools a recommendation by the attending physician is required as well as the consent of the child's or pupil's parent or guardian.
+To be admitted to these schools a recommendation by the attending physician is required as well as the consent of the child's or pupil's parent or legal representative.
 The recommendation of support measures falls within the competence of a school guidance and counselling facility.
 In 2022/23, there were 51 nursery schools and 66 basic schools at medical facilities.

 Institutional education